 Meanwhile, Adam and Eve have another child called Seth and we then get a list of Seth’s descendants.
-If you compare the list of Seth’s descendants with the list of Cain’s descendants the names are very similar, as though Cain’s family is an example of humanity at its worst, but Seth’s family are an example of what humanity can be.
+If you compare the list of Seth’s descendants with the list of Cain’s descendants the names are very similar.
+We’re meant to contrast the two, as though Cain’s family is an example of humanity at its worst, but Seth’s family are an example of what humanity can be.

 This is why God declared that he would limit the age of humans to 120 years.
 It also explains why God sent the flood.
 He saw the human race begin to be contaminated by corrupt spiritual beings and so decided this needed dealing with by flooding the earth and destroying the contamination.
 Just as God splits the waters to create the earth (Genesis 1:6-7), now he is going to let the waters come crashing back together, taking it back to its original form.